 One Trivial Problem That May Be Overlooked

-If you are suffering from gut problem like gas bloating and constipation/diarrhea, there is a good chance that you have gluten allergy or intolerance that is hard to diagnose with a routing doctor’s visit unless you specifically requested testing.
+If you are suffering from gut problems like gas bloating and constipation/diarrhea, there is a good chance that you have a gluten allergy or intolerance that is hard to diagnose with a routine doctor’s visit unless you specifically requested testing.

-Gluten is a protein most commonly found in wheat – based products.
-The scientists believe that it is the most common environmental trigger of autoimmune disease in the industrialized world.
+Gluten is a protein most commonly found in wheat-based products.
+Scientists believe that it is the most common environmental trigger of autoimmune disease in the industrialized world.
 In fact, they think that ~60% of the population may suffer from some kind of bad reaction to gluten proteins that may cause inflammation anywhere in your body.
 Yack!

-The best test would be avoiding the gluten-containing products for a week and then eat something that contains gluten.
-If you see the negative reaction, you maybe the gluten intolerant.
+The best test would be avoiding gluten-containing products for a week and then eating something that contains gluten.
+If you see a negative reaction, you may be gluten-intolerant.